 Coconut oil is full to the brim with lauric and caprylic acids which are known to be metabolized by the body into potent antibacterial, antifungal, antimicrobial, and antiviral components.
-These medium chain fatty acids are important for acne sufferers because they fight the underlying causes of acne, such as candida overgrowth, inflammation, autoimmunity, and hormonal imbalance.
+These medium-chain fatty acids are important for acne sufferers because they fight the underlying causes of acne, such as candida overgrowth, inflammation, autoimmunity, and hormonal imbalance.

 According to the book Eat Fat.
 Lose Fat. and The Coconut Oil Miracle, eating 3 TB of coconut oil daily can have some rather substantial positive benefits like more energy, whiter teeth, supple skin, and of course less acne!
-Coconut oil also helps kill parasites which improves poor digestion and boosts your immune system so it can fight infections like acne vulgaris better.
+Coconut oil also helps kill parasites which improve poor digestion and boosts your immune system so it can fight infections like acne vulgaris better.
 You can read more about the five ways I use coconut oil here.

 Some of the ways I add coconut oil to my diet daily are:

-• Bullet-proof coffee and tea
+• Bullet-proof coffee

 • By the spoonful (I like this brand)